Racketeer Influenced and Corrupt Organizations Act: 1979, Hells Angels Motorcycle Club

-Gil Dozier
+1980, Gil Dozier

-Louisiana Commissioner of Agriculture and Forestry Gil Dozier, in office from 1976 to 1980, faced indictment with violations of both the Hobbs and the RICO laws.
-He was accused of compelling companies doing business with his department to make campaign contributions on his behalf.
-On September 23, 1980, the Baton Rouge-based United States District Court for the Middle District of Louisiana convicted Dozier of five counts of extortion and racketeering.
-The sentence of ten years imprisonment, later upgraded to eighteen when other offenses were determined, and a $25,000 fine was suspended pending appeal, and Dozier remained free on bail.
+In 1980, Louisiana Commissioner of Agriculture and Forestry Gil Dozier was charged with violating both Hobbs and RICO laws.
+The Baton Rouge-based United States District Court for the Middle District of Louisiana accused Dozier of compelling companies doing business with his department to make campaign contributions on his behalf.
+On September 23, 1980, a jury convicted Dozier of five counts of extortion and racketeering.

+The judge sentenced Dozier to 10 years imprisonment which was later upgraded to 18 years when other offenses were determined.
+A $25,000 fine was suspended pending appeal, and Dozier remained free on bail.
+The United States Court of Appeals for the Fifth Circuit in New Orleans upheld Dozier's conviction.
 He eventually served nearly four years until a presidential commutation freed him in 1986.

-Key West Police Department
+1984, Key West Police Department

 Around June 1984, the Key West Police Department located in Monroe County, Florida, was declared a criminal enterprise under the federal RICO statutes after a lengthy United States Department of Justice investigation.
 Several high-ranking officers of the department, including Deputy Police Chief Raymond Cassamayor, were arrested on federal charges of running a protection racket for illegal cocaine smugglers.
 At trial, a witness testified he routinely delivered bags of cocaine to the Deputy Chief's office at City Hall.

+1984, The Order

+The Order was an American far-right terrorist group active from September 1983 to December 1984.
+Their intention was to precipitate the collapse of the federal Government or Zionist Occupation Government (ZOG) which they perceived as illegitimate.
+Their intention was to do so via a campaign of bombings and assassinations.
+However, in order to fund their actions they turned to armoured car robbery and a counterfeiting and laundering operation.
+The FBI began to investigate the group using RICO following the assassination of Jewish radio host Alan Berg on June 18, 1984, and the arrest of member Tom Martinez, for using counterfeit bills to buy liquor.
+Martinez informed on The Order and RICO was used by the FBI to bring 10 members of The Order to trial and achieved conviction of racketeering and conspiracy charges.
+Over the course of The Order's activities they had distributed millions of dollars to the wider far-right movement and Operation Clean Sweep used RICO to bring 14 leading members of the far-right to trial on charges of seditious conspiracy at Fort Smith, alleging their receipt of The Order's funds as connection to their attempt to overthrow the federal government.